kevinsullivan/cs-dm/notes/_build/html/_sources/04-runnable-math.rst.txt

 value of the function *for all* natural numbers.
 In particular, it does not say what the value of the function is for zero.
-Second, you can't just extend the definition by saying that it yields the product of all the natural numbers from zero to $n$, because that is always zero!
+Second, you can't just extend the definition by saying that it yields the product of all the natural numbers from zero to *n*, because that is always zero!

 Rather, if the function is to be defined for an argument of zero, as